 We also publish proposals, engagement shoots, bridal showers, and more.

 First off: Congratulations!
 Whether you’re a vendor or a newly married person, you just participated in a major life event.
 We’re beyond honored you’re interested in sharing that moment with us here at Philadelphia Wedding.
 Here’s what you need to know about getting published on our blog and in our print magazine.

 WHAT WE’RE LOOKING FOR

 • Submissions that are unique *to* our area of coverage (Philadelphia and its surrounding counties, Delaware, South Jersey, and the Jersey Shore).
 If you have pictures or a story to tell that could only happen in these areas, we want to know about it!
-Some examples: cheesesteak late-night snacks, LOVE Statue wedding decor, engagement pictures at Spruce Street Harbor Park, etc.
+Some examples: cheesesteak late-night snacks, LOVE Statue wedding decor, an Eagles pep band appearance, engagement pictures at Cira Green, etc.

 • Timely submissions.
-If you’ve shot a wedding at a just-opened venue, or perhaps photographed an engagement session at a new museum exhibit, we definitely want to see it!
+If you’ve photographed a wedding at a just-opened venue, or perhaps photographed an engagement session at a new museum exhibit, we definitely want to see it!

 • Diversity.
-Interfaith, intercultural, and same-sex couples are encouraged, welcome, and celebrated.
+Interfaith, intercultural, and LGBTQIA+ relationships are encouraged, welcome, and celebrated.